cbeauhilton/Halve/_posts/2020-03-13-nih-get-you-funded.md

     - omit needless words.
 Use modifiers if they have meaning (e.g. "weakly fluorescent").
     - Don't say your work is "innovative."
 Show it.
 OK to use the word "novel" in the strictly technical sense, but even then use sparingly.

-## "Getting by with a Little Help from Your Friends"
+## Getting by with a Little Help from Your Friends
 - Homework for talking to your PO: NIH Guide, target IC website, RePORTER.
 Remember they are not only a go-between, but an advocate.
 - Know when your PO truly can't tell you anything - wait for your summary statement (not just percentile/score) before asking for revision advice, then notice of award
 - write so that an educated friend could get through your narrative in <1h, ideally less, certainly not more
 - might be nice to go through all these notes, quick runthrough of the book again, to pull out all the PO-related tips

 ## Before and after Your Study Section Meets
 - Cleared Concepts are available either on dedicated websites or in the Council Minutes (might be a good target for a webscrape - are these minutes in plaintext or PDF?)

 ## Is the Check in the Mail?
 - Proportion of applications discussed: NCI 55.6% of grant applications, 46.6% career development applications.
 NHLBI 57.6% grants, 65.9% career dev.
 Also, these two are the big dogs in terms of pure number of grants reviewed - the Appendix in this book has nice summaries of all the ICs, would be worth looking into other sources for funding for the type of research I'm into: data science, healthcare disparities, etc.
 - PO is the one who advocates for select pay and pay by exception (see, not just a go-between!)
 - It's ok to let your PO know if you have tenure evaluation or some other time-sensitive career event coming up so they put you on speed dial, but know that there are tons of other PIs also asking for that special treatment
 - Early stage investigators can resubmit 6wk after receipt of summary statement, but make sure it's actually a good idea to do so (how much stronger would the A1 be if you had more prelim data, etc.?)
 - It's a Good Idea to start revising your A0 immediately after you turn it in.
 It will either help you advance scientifically (the research itself or drafting manuscripts, abstracts) or get you a head start on your A1, or both.

 ## The Check is Not in the Mail...
 - A1 must be w/in 37mo of A0, but this is too much time.
 Either the field will have advanced to the point that you need a new A0 to be current, or the field is stagnant and funding is unlikely (though I would submit that there's a slim possibility that the time for the first A0 was a little too early, but you should be reworking it during that time anyway and reevaluating)
 - on long term strategy:
     - see if your work might be of interest to multiple ICs.
 Example they give is HPV in the context of head and neck cancer - could involve NCI, National Institute of Dental and Craniofacial Research (NIDCR), National Institute of Allergy and Infectious Diseases (NIAID)
     - remember the NIH isn't the only player in the game.
 DoD, NSF, Agency for Healthcare Research and Quality, etc., etc.

 ## The Check is in the Mail, but...
 -  Change of Institution - awards are typically tied to you, not your institution, but there is red tape and negotiation (and tact!) necessary when making a move
 - Carryover of funds: if <25% of annual budget, no approval or explanation needed
 - No Cost Extension: usually easy to get, no application, lets you carry funds in the year after the award period, can extend to 2y with approval of PO.

 ## Appendix
 - some interesting organizations to check out, tailored to my interests (webpages in the book, links may be added here at a future date):
     - NCI - Cancer Control and Population Sciences; Cancer Treatment and Diagnosis
     - NHLBI - Blood Diseases and Resources
     - NIEHS - Risk and Integrated Sciences; Susceptibility and Population Health
     - NIGMS - Biomedical Technology, Bioinformatics, and Computational Biology
     - National Institute of Minority Health and Healthcare Disparities
     - NLM might be fun for NLP work, web scraping stuff, etc.
 - A related to-do: I know the researchers I follow that have R01 funding, but haven't looked deeper.
 Which orgs are funding the cool data science and crossover stuff for my favorite PIs?